microsoft/PartnerResources/_docs/Skilling/D365 Copilot Academy/index.md

 # D365 Copilot Academy

-Weclome to the D365 Copilot Academy.
+Weclome to the Dynamics 365 and Power Platform Copilot and AI Academy

 ## All Content